Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 amounts deposited must be in proportion to the current balances in the pool.
 The calculation is based on the amount of the `Central` asset.
 The `Secondary` assets must be added in proportion.
 If less `Secondary` is provided than required, the offer is exited with no trade.
-If more of the secondary is provided than is required, the excess is returned.
+If more `Secondary` is provided than is required, the excess is returned.

 Bob calls `getPoolAllocation()` to find the relative levels.
 Let's say the answer is